MailOnline/VPAIDFLASHClient/README.md

 Debug
 =====
-  - when creating a flashVPAID instance the last parameter is debug, if this flag is set to true, will create a visual textfield that allows to show errors
+  - when creating a VPAIDFlasToJs instance the last parameter is debug, if this flag is set to true, will create a visual textfield that allows to show errors
   - as well if the js+flash is working all errors catch by the VPAIDFlash.swf will be sent to js
   - other error's can be caugth with Flash debugger